Alison will be interviewed about the writing of Tenderness at the British Institute of Florence on April 18th at 6.30 pm.

-Alison will be in conversation with Kylie Mirmohamadi for the Bendigo Writers Festival (Australia) on May 13th.
+Alison will be in conversation with writer and academic Kylie Mirmohamadi for the Bendigo Writers Festival (Australia) on May 13th.
 This event will be streamed internationally.
-More info soon.
+7 pm local time.
+10 am BST.

-Alison will be appearing at the Chipping Campden Literature Festival on May 5th, when she and Lara Feigel will be discussing their D. H. Lawrence-inspired works, Tenderness and Look What We Have Come Through!
-Further info soon.
+Alison will be appearing at the Chipping Campden Literature Festival on May 5th at 7.00 pm, when she and Lara Feigel will be discussing their D. H. Lawrence-inspired works, Tenderness and Look What We Have Come Through!

 Alison will be in conversation with Bloomsbury USA editor Morgan Jones for Books & Books and the Miami Book Fair on Dec.
 5th.
 Join them for this online event.